 The basis for prescribing is in both Minnesota nursing and pharmacy laws.
 The Nurse Practice Act provides that prescribing includes generating a prescription for the preparation of, use of, or manner of using a drug.

 Yes.
-However, because a standing order may be “patient-specific” or “condition-specific,” it is necessary to differentiate between the two before proceeding:
+However, because a medication order may be patient-specific or condition-specific, it is necessary to differentiate between the two before proceeding:

-A patient-specific protocol is a protocol or standing order that is a part of a specific client’s medical plan of care.
-An RN or an LPN may carry out the directions of a patient-specific protocol.
+A patient-specific order is an order that is a part of a specific patients medical plan of care.
+An RN or an LPN may carry out the directions of a patient-specific order.

 LPNs may only implement a condition-specific protocol that results in the administration of a vaccine.
 The protocol must be developed by an authorized prescriber and must include the characteristics of the patient who may receive the vaccine and contraindications for implementation, including patients or populations of patients for whom the vaccine must not be administered and the conditions under which the vaccine must not be administered.

 Receiving telephone and verbal prescription orders, transcribing, and transmitting prescription orders are activities often performed by nurses and appropriately included by many organizations in the responsibilities of LPNs.

 LPNs have the skill and knowledge to receive a prescription order and transcribe it accurately for other nurses to implement or transmit it to a pharmacist to dispense.

 Performing the activity of transcription is NOT considered to be delegating to others.